GovTechSG/seed-documentation/offboard-device/macos-offboarding-guide.md

-# Offboard macOS device using a script
+# macOS offboarding guide

- This document guides you to offboard your macOS device onboarded to SEED.
+ This guide provides instructions for you to offboard your macOS device onboarded to SEED.

 ## Audience